vienna-rb/vienna-rb.github.com/source/_posts/2014-09-05-vienna-dot-rb-number-16-recap.markdown

 ---
 ### After a summer break, we take up momentum again

-Yesterday, on Thursday, September 9th, Rubyists met in Vienna again to listen to interesting talks and share their thoughts in discussions both formal and informal.
+On Thursday, September 9th, Rubyists met in Vienna again to listen to interesting talks and share their thoughts in discussions both formal and informal.

 {% img /images/vienna_rb_16_impressions.png 'Impressions from vienna.rb#16' 'Pictures from vienna.rb#16' %}